mad-lab-fau/mad-gui/README.md

 <div align="center">

 :warning: ![WARNING](https://img.shields.io/badge/-WARNING-yellow) :warning: <br />
 This is still an early version.
-Things might not work as expected. <br />
+Things might not work as expected but we are happy to help! <br />
 Experiencing issues?
 [Report a bug here!](https://github.com/mad-lab-fau/mad-gui/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D)

 <i>click to enlarge the image</i>